Azure/missionlz/README.md

 See the [Projects](https://github.com/Azure/missionlz/projects) page for the release timeline and feature areas.

-Here's what the repo consists of as of May 2021:
+Here's what the repo consists of as of December 2021:

 <!-- markdownlint-disable MD033 -->
 <!-- allow html for images so that they can be sized -->